rogerchamberlain/rogerchamberlain.github.io/modules/A/studio.md

 In this exercise, we are going to explore making the timing of our applications more precise.
 In the sketch `counterFSM.ino`, remove the comments that print the time value.
 The `millis()` library routine returns the number of milliseconds since the Arduino was reset.

 Run the sketch for a bit and watch the last few digits of the time output.
-Is the amount of time for each loop really 1 second?
+Is the amount of time for each loop really 0.5 seconds?
 Or maybe a bit longer?
 Next, we will introduce an approach to dealing with time that doesn't have this problem.

 ### Delta-based timing